Jonathan Borlée: 2016

 Borlée qualified for both the 400 m and the 4 × 400 m at the 2016 Olympics, reaching the semifinals in the individual events.
 The 4 × 400 m team finished in 4th place, setting a new national record.
 The 4 × 400 m team had previously won the European Championships.

 European Championships 2018

 At the 400 m of the European Championships in Berlin, Jonathan Borlée reached the final with a win in heat 2 in 45.19s and a 2nd place finish in the 1st semi-final in a personal season's best of 44.87s.
 In the final, Borlée came in third after Britain's Matthew Hudson-Smith and his twin brother Kevin in 45.19s.

-The Belgian 4 x 400 metres relay team, which included Julien Watrin, Robin Vanderbemden, 2018 junior world champion Jonathan Sacoor and younger brother Dylan, reached the final with a win in heat 2 in 3:02.44s, the 4th fastest qualifying time.
+The Belgian 4 × 400 metres relay team, which included Julien Watrin, Robin Vanderbemden, 2018 junior world champion Jonathan Sacoor and younger brother Dylan, reached the final with a win in heat 2 in 3:02.44s, the 4th fastest qualifying time.
 In the final Julien Watrin and Robin Vanderbemden were replaced by the twin brothers Jonathan and Kevin.
 The Belgian team won gold in 2:59.47s.